cortega26/PDF-Text-Analizer/README.md

 - Tajik
 - Turkish

+##Bug Reports

+If you find a bug or issue, you can report it on the issue tracker on GitHub.

+##Feature Requests

+If you want to request a new feature, you can open an issue on the issue tracker on GitHub.

+##Contact

+If you have any questions or comments, you can contact the project maintainers at the following email addressNSE) file for details.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICEContributing If you want to contribute to this project, you can fork the repository, make your changes, and submit a pull request.